asmichi/ProcessPipeline/README.md

 # Asmichi.ProcessPipeline
 A .NET library for creating child processes and child process pipelines.
-Easier, less error-prone, more flexible than `System.Diagnostic.Process`.
+Easier, less error-prone, more flexible than `System.Diagnostics.Process`.

 This library can be obtained via [NuGet](https://www.nuget.org/packages/Asmichi.ProcessPipeline/).

-## Comparison with `System.Diagnostic.Process`
+## Comparison with `System.Diagnostics.Process`

 - It concentrates on creating a child process and obtaining its output.
 It cannot query status of a process.
 - Can redirect stdin, stdout and stderr differently.